Joshua Perper: Anna Nicole Smith

 Perper oversaw as Gertrude M. Juste and Stephen Cina examined and autopsied the body of Anna Nicole Smith in 2007.
 He also had significant involvement in the hearing deciding the fate of her body and has made numerous TV appearances on Nancy Grace and various other shows in relation to this.
 Perper revealed his findings that Smith's death was due to an accidental lethal combination of therapeutic levels of 3 benzodiazepines and chloral hydrate.
 Chloral hydrate was believed to be the major contributing factor.
 An infection in her left buttock was also a contributory factor.
 After reviewing evidence in collaboration with legal authorities, he judged the death "accidental" and not suicide or homicide, or death by natural causes.

+Bernice Novack

+The autopsy of Bernice Novack [widow of Fountainbleau Hotel owner Ben Novack Sr.] in 2009 was one of his worst cases, and damaged his reputation a great deal.
+Initially Perper opined her death to be accidental as a result of a slip and fall.
+Three months later, evidence gathered that her daughter-in-law Narcy Novack had in fact murdered her.
+In the face of new evidence [gathered by police; not by him], he promptly reclassified Bernice's death as a homicide.

 Retirement

 In September 2011, Governor Rick Scott announced he would not reappoint Perper to another three-year term as Chief Medical Examiner.
-Perper expressed surprise at the decision, and subsequently announced his intention to resign at the end of October of that year, and enter retirement.
+No reason was given officially, but it is possible, it was due to his botching up of Novack's autopsy.
+Additionally, in 2011, his 49-year-old son, Dr. Zvi Harry Perper, was arrested and charged with racketeering and drug trafficking.
+However, Perper expressed surprise at the decision, and subsequently announced his intention to resign at the end of October of that year, and enter retirement.

 He died on July 12, 2021.